spotify/echoprint-codegen/README.md

 * Taglib (we provide compiled libraries for Linux and OS X)
 * ffmpeg - this is called via shell and is not linked into codegen

-## Notes

-You only need to query for 20 seconds of audio (or less sometimes) to get a result.

 ## Notes about libcodegen: